 - High concentration of baking soda when brushing teeth

-In greater detail, food and drink comprising of high sugar levels is a major culprit for enamel erosion.
+In greater detail, food and drink with high sugar levels are significant culprits for enamel erosion.
 The bacteria in your mouth thrive on high sugar content.
 The bacteria, sugar and acids combine together to form an acid attack, getting through the underlying nerves and structure of your teeth.
 This cannot happen if your enamel is strong enough.

 Do Not Brush Your Teeth Too Hard